Schedule a Campus Visit

 Web-based, remote test proctoring is designed to provide students and faculty in online learning environments with on-demand proctored exams.
 This enables students to test online, anytime and anywhere, with integrity.
 Students may take their exams from the convenience of their own homes rather than traveling to campus or another location.

-Students who do not have computer or Internet access can make an appointment for exam proctoring at the Library in Wilburton or McAlester during limited hours.
-Contact
+Students who do not have a webcam or reliable internet can make an appointment for Honorlock proctoring at the

 This remote proctoring system does not require students to download any software and instead integrates seamlessly with Blackboard by means of a Chrome extension that can be easily removed and added back later.
 Additionally, Honorlock is completely controlled by the instructor with real-time video updates as soon as students finish testing.